Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - vicuna-7B-v1.3-GPTQ (using oobabooga/text-generation-webui) : 10
 - UltraLM-13B-GPTQ (using oobabooga/text-generation-webui) : 10
 - airoboros-13B-gpt4-1.4-GPTQ (using oobabooga/text-generation-webui) : 10
+- llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 9.5
+- baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 3

 ### Question 4: What are the main causes of the French Revolution according to this passage: "The French Revolution, which took place between 1789 and 1799, was rooted in financial crises, social inequality, and Enlightenment ideas."
 Task Domain: Abstractive Question Answering